clickberry/metadata-api-nodejs/README.md

 # Metadata API
-Video metadata API micro-service on Node.js.
+Arbitrary JSON metadata API micro-service on Node.js (used for Video Projects).